djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

 1. The object no longer has any references pointing to it.
 2. All references to the object have gone out of scope.

-Remember the that objects sit on the heap and can only be accessed through reference.
+Remember that objects sit on the heap and can only be accessed through reference.
 A reference may or may not be created on the heap.
 All references are the same size, no matter what their data type is, and are accessed by their variable name.
 Objects are always on the heap.
 They have no name and can only be accessed via a reference.
 Objects vary in size depending on their class defintion.

 >_**TIP:** When you get asked a question about garbage collection on the exam, trying drawing what is going on._